 t = tonne

 Inhalation is the most important route of occupational exposure.
-Ingestion may also occur, and dermal absorption is expected to be minimal.

 Workers exposed to asbestos may be involved in the mining of asbestos or asbestos-contaminated minerals, manufacture or use asbestos-containing products, brake repair and maintenance, building demolition or maintenance, and asbestos abatement.